The emergence of passive galaxies in the early Universe: Introduction

 \section{Introduction}

-It has become evident, in the last 10-15 years, that massive passive galaxies were already in place at earlier and earlier epochs \citep[e.g.,][]{cimatti04,saracco05,labbe05,kriek06,grazian07,fontana09,straatman14,nayyeri14,schreiber18c,merlin18,merlin19,carnall20,shahidi20}.
-The very existence of massive galaxies with suppressed star formation at $z>3$ poses serious challenge to theoretical predictions, that struggle to reproduce intense enough star formation rates (SFR) at even higher redshift to assemble such large stellar masses ($>10^{10}-10^{11} M_\odot$), and prevent further gas collapse during the rest of their evolution \citep{fontana09,vogelsberger14,feldmann16,merlin19,shahidi20}.
+It has become evident, in the last 10-15 years, that massive passive galaxies were already in place at earlier and earlier epochs \citep[e.g.][]{cimatti04,saracco05,labbe05,kriek06,grazian07,fontana09,straatman14,nayyeri14,schreiber18c,merlin18,merlin19,carnall20,shahidi20}.
+The very existence of massive galaxies with suppressed star formation at $z>3$ poses serious challenge to theoretical predictions, that struggle to reproduce intense enough star formation rates (SFR) at even higher redshift to assemble such large stellar masses ($>10^{10}-10^{11} M_\odot$), and prevent further gas collapse at least until the epoch of observation \citep{fontana09,vogelsberger14,feldmann16,merlin19,shahidi20}.
 Despite the difficulties associated with their search, substantially due to their faintness in the UV rest frame commonly used to select high-redshift galaxies, as well as with their spectroscopic confirmation, studying and deeply understanding these systems will help us shed light on their rapid formation process and similarly rapid quenching mechanism.